 Strengthening the Position of Women in Rural Communities

-The field to be covered by the Scheme in 2020 is strengthening the position of women in rural communities.
-Bids are invited from CSOs working in Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
+The field covered by the Scheme this year is strengthening the position of women in rural communities in the South Caucasus and Central Asia.
+Bids were invited from CSOs working in Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.

 Projects must address issues in one of the following areas: